 3) The MSGin5G Server forwards the MSGin5G message request to the target MSGin5G Client as specified in clause 8.3.3.

-4) If the delivery status report is request by the Non-3GPP UE, the MSGin5G Client in MSGin5G UE sends an MSGin5G message delivery report to the MSGin5G Server, the MSGin5G Server forwards the MSGin5G message delivery report to the Non-3GPP Message Gateway, the Non-3GPP Message Gateway translates the MSGin5G message delivery report to a Non-3GPP message delivery report and sends it to the Non-3GPP UE.
+4) If the delivery status report is request by the Non-3GPP UE, the MSGin5G Client in MSGin5G UE sends an MSGin5G message delivery report in a point-to-point message as specified in clause 8.7.1.3 to the Non-3GPP UE.

+NOTE2: If the Non-3GPP UE supports receiving delivery reports is out of scope of the present specification.

 * * * End of Changes * * * *